lsst-sqre/sqr-009/index.rst

 Let's create the Datasets, Visit and Ccds tables in the database (as outlined in Phase 1) by writing the corresponding classes in dashboard/models.py file.
-To create the database tables just run:
+Then creates the database tables by running:

 .. code-block:: text